jade-hpc-gpu/docs/cuda.rst

 Versions
 --------
 Multiple CUDA versions are available through the module system.
-Version 8.0 is the current usable version.
-An upgrade to CUDA version 9.0 will be coming soon.
+Version 9.0 is the current usable version following upgrade to DGX-1 Server 3.1.4.
+Upgrades to CUDA will be released as they become Generally Available.

 Environment